freenas/freenas-docs/userguide/storage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The recommended method for expanding the size of a ZFS pool is to
-pre-plan the numner of disks in a vdev and to strip additional vdevs
+pre-plan the number of disks in a vdev and to stripe additional vdevs
 from :ref:`Volumes` as additional capacity is needed.

 However, this is not an option if there are no open drive ports and